h-main81423/main_h_fuller_s_final2/README.md

 4. Default behaviour should allow user to click again and close same container.

 ####image gallery
 1. User clicks a thumbnails to flip through imagery, will need to select said thumbnails.
+With node lists, we can select images with a forEach tag.
-2. Image content needs to change between clicks, will need an array.
+2. Image content needs to change between clicks.
+We can do this by swapping target sources.
-3. User should be able to go back to previous images as well, so there should be two buttons to select.
+3. Once the target changes the image source based on that, we need something to signify it's active, so toggling a classlist on for stylizing will be beneficial.
+4. Potentially add a fade in animation when swapping between images, again by toggling a class and creating the animation in CSS.